C-Lodder/joomla-update-checker/README.md

-# joomla-outdated-browser-extension
+# My outdated Joomla site (browser extension)

-Notify you when your Joomla site is outdated
+This is a Firefox extension that notifies you when your Joomla sites require an update